ovh/docs/pages/cloud/vps/starting_with_a_vps/guide.en-ie.md

 You can install this SSL certificate yourself manually, directly on the VPS.
 Please refer to the official documentation that you have been using.

-For a more automated process, OVH also offers the [SSL Gateway](https://www.ovh.ie/ssl-gateway/).
+For a more automated process, OVHcloud also offers the [SSL Gateway](https://www.ovh.ie/ssl-gateway/).
 For more information, please refer to the [product page](https://www.ovh.ie/ssl-gateway/){.external} or [guide documents](https://docs.ovh.com/ie/en/ssl-gateway/){.external} on this solution.

 ## Go further